Pre Agenda

 THINK TANKS

 The 10 tables will be labelled with a specific industry challenge.
-Pre-event, all guests will choose 3 out of the 10 challenges that are most interesting and relevant to them.
+All guests will attend 3 out of the 10 challenges.
 During each session, the group of like-minded attendees will work together to find a solution and potential business impact.

 09:15 - 09:40